5v3n/ratpack-theworkshop/README.md

 [...bla bla writing on process...]

-Repo revision with the ready server can be found [here](https://github.com/5v3n/ratpack-theworkshop/zipball/step-2-onlinebutton)
+Repo revision with the ready server can be found [here](https://github.com/5v3n/ratpack-theworkshop/zipball/step-2-onlinebutton).
+It uses one Arduino with a Wifly board.
+To use it with two independent devices (e.g. one on Hamburg, one in Hong Kong) just build another one, they'll interact just nice.
+Just connect them to the same ratpack server.

 ### 4 - Ladies &amp; Gentlemen - The RAT PACK!

-Here we'll stick all the learnings from above into one soft- / hardware-jamboree that lets you
+Here's a roundup of the workflow we just established.
+We are able to...

-1) push the button (Arduino)
+- push the button (Arduino)
-2) tell the server we did so (Arduino - Sinatra)
+- tell the server we did so (Arduino - Sinatra)
-3) let the server to tell all interesed devices that we did so (Ruby)
+- tell the server to tell all interesed devices that we did so (Ruby)
-4) let all interested devices' LEDs light up. globally.
+- let all interested devices' LEDs light up. globally.
 (Arduino)
-5) it's ALIVE!!!!
+- it's ALIVE!!!!
 ZOMG!1!!11!!
 (Hacktable attendees freaking out)

 ## Episode II - The Talk